 • Avoid making assumptions about what your employees may be feeling

-• Obviously, don’t share any information without your employee’s consent.
+• Don't share any information without your employee's consent.
 Let them decide what to share, with whom, who will share it, and when

 • Keep a private record of what’s discussed

-Given the very sensitive nature of the discussions, you should start today by making sure you have at least some members of your HR team (or any other appropriate group) fully trained on menopause.
+Given the very sensitive nature of the discussions, you should start today by making sure you have at least some members of your HR team (or any other appropriate group) fully trained in all women's health issues.

-Knowing that a considerable number of employees in your organization already may be experiencing (or soon will experience) menopause, you should consider several ways you can show the kind of support they need, given the issues described in this blog.
-Here are a few suggestions:
+Knowing that a considerable number of employees in your organization already may be experiencing (or soon will experience) menopause, you should consider several ways you can show the kind of additional support they need:

-• Consider offering specialized menopause benefits, a new offering in the growing women’s and family health benefits space.
-This specialized care address the clear gaps in understanding when it comes to menopause and can pay considerable dividends with production and turnover
+• Consider offering specialized menopause benefits, a new offering in the women's and family health benefits space.
+This individualized approach addresses the clear gap in understanding and can pay considerable dividends with production and turnover

-• Show flexibility when it comes to employees experiencing menopause.
-Accommodating adjustments in work hours and allowing for medical appointments can go a long way
+• Show flexibility by accommodating adjustments in work hours and allowing for medical appointments

-• For workers on site, try to find or create private areas for them to take breaks
+• Find or create private areas for onsite workers to take breaks

 • Encourage workers dealing with symptoms to take the time off they need to stay healthy

-Maven is the complete digital family health platform for payers and employers seeking to provide more inclusive, cost-effective care to women and families.
-Maven members can tap into 24/7/365 support from virtual providers specializing in menopause, as well as get access to clinically-approved educational materials and referrals to trustworthy in-person care.
+Maven is the world's largest women's and family health clinic seeking to provide better quality, inclusive, cost-effective care to women and families.
+Maven members can tap into 24/7/365 support from virtual providers specializing in women's health and menopause, as well as get access to clinically-approved educational materials and referrals to trustworthy in-person care.

 Ready to get started with Maven?